Can You Help Us With Photographs Of This Trek?

-Do not forget to explore these to get a taste of the 16th Century architecture and go back in time!
+Do not forget to explore these to get a taste of the 16th century architecture and go back in time!

 Camping in one of these caves is recommended to keep yourself safe from the elements.
 It also provides a wonderful opportunity to interact with the villagers, hear their stories and get to know of their cultures.

 If you prefer to set up tents on the open ground, you may do so as well.
-Do not hesitate to explore the vast area which you have it all by yourself.
+Do not hesitate to explore the vast area which you have it all for yourself.
 An offbeat trek cannot get better than this!

-| Tip: We recommend carrying a minimum of 3 litres water.
-There are no water sources until you reach the top of Salher fort.
+Tip: We recommend carrying a minimum of 3 litres water.
+There are no water sources until you reach the top of salher fort.
 With the hot sun and humidity, even 3 litres feel less.

 At the top of Salher fort, there are a couple of potable water cisterns that are marked in the GPX file below.
 These are your only source of water on the entire trek.
 Make sure you download the file before starting the trek.

 Once the tent is pitched, make your way up to Parshuram temple to witness one of the most beautiful sunsets.